 “Oh~ Kira~” she sighs happily, gifting me her most beautiful smile yet.
 “You are right.
 Feelings and the hearts do not know the borders of species… Even so,” she looks shyly at her feet while she holds her own hands…

-I take both her hands, she looks at me unsure and with a shy smile.
+I take both her hands, she looks at me with a shy smile.

 “Aia… Don’t worry about it.
 Things will change, if nowadays I am accepted for being a fucking black Japanese, then interspecies relationships will be accepted too… And I—”

 “Fufu~” her soft giggle interrupts my words.
 “Kira~ Thanks…”